 Harm & Potential for Abuse

 Many of the drugs in this article do not pass L.E Hollister’s criteria for a hallucinogen and may cause physical addiction, as well as severe (sometimes fatal) risks to the user’s health.
-Those drugs that don’t result in physical addiction may still cause psychological addiction – as an escape from reality.
+Those drugs that don’t result in physical addiction may still cause psychological addiction – as an escape from reality as one of the use signs.
 Drugs that are illegal to possess carry dire legal penalties.